OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 **Messaging app**.
 When you sign in with a Microsoft account on your device, you can choose to back up your information, which will sync your SMS and MMS messages and store them in your Microsoft account.
 This allows you to retrieve the messages if you lose or change phones.
 After your initial device set-up, you can manage your messaging settings at any time.
 Turning off your SMS/MMS backup will not delete messages that have been previously backed up to your Microsoft account.
 To delete such messages, you must first delete them from your device prior to turning off backup.
 If you allow the Messaging app to use your location, you can attach a link to your current location to an outgoing message.
 Location information will be collected by Microsoft as described in the Windows Location services section of this privacy statement.

+**Narrator**.
+Narrator is a screen-reading app that helps you use Windows without a screen.
+Narrator offers intelligent image and page title description and web page summaries when you encounter undescribed images and ambiguous links.

+When you choose to get an image description by pressing Narrator + Ctrl + D, the image will be sent to Microsoft to perform analysis of the image and generate a description.
+Images are used only to generate the description and are not stored by Microsoft.

+When you choose to get page title descriptions by pressing Narrator + Ctrl + D, the URL of the site you are visiting will be sent to Microsoft to generate the page title description and to provide and improve Microsoft services, such as Bing services as described in the Bing section above.

+When you choose to get a list of popular links for a web page by pressing Narrator + double press of S, the URL of the site you are visiting will be sent to Microsoft to generate the summary of popular links and to provide and improve Microsoft services, such as Bing.

+You can disable these features at any time by going to **Settings >.
+Ease of Access >.
+Narrator >.
+Get image descriptions, page titles and popular links**.

+You can also send feedback about Narrator to help Microsoft diagnose and resolve problems with Narrator and improve Microsoft products and services, such as Windows.
+Verbal feedback can be submitted at any time in Narrator by using Narrator Key + Alt + F. When you use this command, the Feedback Hub app will launch, giving you the opportunity to submit verbal feedback.
+If you enable the setting “Help Make Narrator Better” in **Settings >.
+Ease of Access >.
+Narrator** and submit verbal feedback through Feedback Hub, recent device and usage data, including event trace log (ETL) data, will be submitted along with your verbal feedback to improve Microsoft products and services, such as Windows.

 Top of page Windows Media PlayerWindows Media Player

 Windows Media Player allows you to play CDs, DVDs, and other digital content (such as WMA and MP3 files), rip CDs, and manage your media library.
 To enrich your experience when you play content in your library, Windows Media player displays related media information, such as album title, song titles, album art, artist, and composer.
 To augment your media information, Windows Media player will send a request to Microsoft which contains standard computer information, an identifier for the media content, and the media information already contained in your Windows Media Player library (including information you may have edited or entered yourself) so that Microsoft can recognize the track and then return additional information that is available.